Large whale swims next to whale calf, seen from above the ocean with their tails above the water's surface.

 Laurie stands against a blue-green house, wearing a purple sleeveless shirt.
 She is smiling at the camera.

-I’m Laurie, a mid-fat, white, queer, currently able-bodied, cis woman.
+I’m Laurie, a mid-fat, white, queer, neurodivergent currently able-bodied, nonbinary person.
 I’m a mother to an aspiring artist-scientist middle schooler.
-Over the last almost-twenty years, I’ve been working with parents in various capacities, most recently as a therapist in private practice.
+Over the last twenty years, I’ve been working with parents in various capacities, most recently as a therapist in private practice.
 I love fostering community through groups and connecting folks.

 Laurie holds a framed drawing of two people labeled Me and Mom.